 - pressing down or applying pressure to the top of your food, like when you’re making smash burgers or want to get a crispy crust on a sandwich

-Melting Dome and Wire Rack System
+Melting Dome

 The wire rack can be used alone and is useful for keeping foods warm while other items are still cooking.
 You can just set the wire rack on the cooler area of your flat top grill, and place food that is done cooking on top.
 The residual heat from the griddle will keep those items warm.